 Eastside Baby Corner and WestSide Baby are nonprofits that provide basic necessities for vulnerable kids from birth through age 12.
 Kids can volunteer alongside their parents to fill “Big Bundle” clothing bags, basically “shopping” for a family in need.
 Teens can help out at community events, running games and activities, or at annual events.

-Good to know: At Eastside Baby Corner, volunteers ages 7 and older can sort donations and fill clothing orders; at WestSide Baby, volunteers can also do take-home projects, such as doing laundry, creating toy grab bags and sewing.
+Good to know: At Eastside Baby Corner, volunteers ages 7 and older can sort donations and fill clothing orders (check Eastside for the latest information); at WestSide Baby, volunteers can also do take-home projects, such as doing laundry, creating toy grab bags and sewing.

 10. Hang with teens at Teen Feed